gasolin/gaia/apps/settings/README.md

   function onUninit()
 ```

-We are able to override these functions by passing an option object into the constructor of `Panel`.
+We are able to override the internal functions by passing an option object into the constructor of `Panel`.
 For example,
 ```sh
   Panel({
     onShow: function(panelElement, showOptions) { //... },